Stuart Chandler: Death

 In celebration of Adam handing down his business to Scott, Stuart abandoned his trademark sweaters and slacks and donned a suit.
 In a tragic twist of fate, a number of Pine Valley's residents, infuriated with Adam, arrived at the Chandler Mansion armed with handguns.
 On May 15, 2009, Stuart was mistaken for Adam and was shot to death by one of these people.

 After being arrested, Zach Slater confessed to Stuart's murder, but Jesse Hubbard doubted his claims and soon after, Kendall Hart was arrested for his murder.
 Immediately following her arrest, Stuart's funeral was held and all of his friends in family were in attendance.
 In honor of his memory, those who were in attendance sang "High Hopes", which was Stuart's favorite song and Scott shared a conversation he had with his father just following 9/11 about the power of love.
 Ryan, Erica, Aidan, and Kendall think that Annie killed Stuart.
 D.A.
 Henry North before his death believed that Kendall killed Stuart.

 He appeared to Kendall as a ghost twice; the first time to help her remember that she was the one who shot him, the second time to accept her apology and to say he can now rest in peace.
 He forgave Kendall and disappeared.

 He appeared as an illusion to his twin brother, Adam, who, after collapsing from exhaustion at the dance competition, asked him if he had been shot too.

 On October 22, 2009, Emma Lavery had a flashback and it is revealed that Adam shot Stuart (while he was in a drugged state, he was not aware of what had happened until much later).

 End of All My Children

 It appears that as part of David Hayward's Project Orpheus, Stuart did not actually die in 2009.
 Family gathers around Stuart at the hospital in joy that he was still alive.
 Adam and the Chandlers subsequently throw a party to welcome Stuart home.
 He is last seen talking with wife Marian right about to leave the hospital.

 Post-All My Children

 On the November 28, 2012, episode of General Hospital, Skye Chandler, in Port Charles for Edward Quartermaine's funeral, mentions that she will be visiting Pine Valley for Stuart's art show.

+Reception

+In 2024, Charlie Mason from Soaps She Knows called Stuart the only "redeeming" quality of Adam.